The caterpillar-like larvae of two species of sawfly can in gardens, occasionally cause defoliation of pine (Pinus) trees.

 Adult pine sawfly (Diprion pini) are 10mm long brown winged insects, The larvae reach up to 25mm long and are pale green in colour with a brown head and black markings.

 Fox-coloured sawfly (Neodiprion sertifer) is 7-9mm long and pale orange-brown.
-The larvae reach 25mm in length are a dirty green colour with a black lateral stripe and a black head.
+The larvae reach 25mm in length are a dirty green colour with a black

 The larvae of both species of sawfly feed in groups on the needles of pines during the spring and summer.